erickrr-bd/Tekium-PAN-Hunter-Script/README.md

 - Masks the first 12 characters of the card number, for security reasons
 - Generates a log file with the search results
 - Shows the progress of the search on the screen
+- Validate the possible PAN using the Luhn algorithm

 # Requirements for Windows Systems
 - Windows operating system